Where to Find the Cheapest International Call Rates

 I’m a big fan of Ooma because it can completely eliminate your land-line costs and cut your cell use, all while enjoying the same user experience and clarity that a land-line provides.
 And if you make a lot of international calls, Ooma becomes an even better deal.

-You have a few different options with Ooma, but if you buy in bulk or via a 500 or 1,000 minute plan, you really have a chance to save.
-The monthly plans allow you to call 70 of the most commonly called countries (including Canada, China, UK, Mexico, France, and Australia) at no additional charge.
+You have a few different options with Ooma, but if you buy in bulk or via a 1,000 minute plan, you really have a chance to save.
+The monthly plans allow you to call 61 of the most commonly called countries (including Canada, China, UK, Mexico, France, and Australia) at a flat fee of $17.99 per month.
 1,000 minutes only cost $9.99 (less than $0.01 per minute).
 Without a plan, Ooma international call rates are still pretty low:

 - Canada – $0.014/minute, bulk – $0.01/minute